licarpen/aws-developer/README.md

 * Instead of managing servers, developers just deploy functions.
 * easy monitoring with CloudWatch
-* easy to get more resources per functions (up to 3GB of RAM)
+* easy to get more resources per function (up to 3GB of RAM)
 * integrated with API Gateway, Kinesis, DynamoDB, S3, SNS, SQS, Cognito, IoT, CloudWatch Events and Logs